An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 A Vision That Changed Everything

-In February 1966, on the south side of Chicago, Nasik HaShalom Ben Ammi Ben Israel (HaMashiahk) received a prophetic vision, a Divine Calling to lead a people long displaced back to the Holy Land, back to Natural Law, back to the fullness of their identity.
+In February 1966, on the south side of Chicago, H.E.
+Ben Ammi Ben Israel received a vision that would guide a people toward community life, health, discipline, and a return to purpose.
 The message was clear and demanding: leave the comfort of Western life and walk toward the Promised Land.

-What followed was not a swift return but a purposeful purification.
-In 1967, approximately 350 families departed Chicago for Liberia, West Africa, committing to a two-and-a-half-year wilderness experience, a stripping away of all that was false, and a rebuilding from the ground of truth.
-In Liberia, the community forged its foundational covenants: plant-based living, cultural sovereignty, and unwavering faith in the vision they carried.
+What followed was not a swift return but a purposeful preparation.
+In 1967, approximately 350 families departed Chicago for Liberia, West Africa, committing to a two-and-a-half-year wilderness experience, a stripping away of old habits, and a rebuilding from the ground of truth.
+In Liberia, the community strengthened cultural sovereignty, shared responsibility, and unwavering faith in the vision they carried.

 In August 1969, the first families arrived in Dimona, a desert town in Israel's Negev region.
 They came not as refugees seeking asylum, but as a people reclaiming their heritage.
-They planted themselves in the desert, and from that seed, a living community has grown over six decades into one of the most remarkable social models of the modern world.
+They planted themselves in the desert, and from that seed, a living community has grown over 50 plus years into one of the most remarkable social models of the modern world.
 Today, what began in Dimona is a global family of thousands, radiating outward across four continents.

 “Mastering the Art of Living is not a slogan.
 It is an accurate description of what we do every day.
 Like all arts, it requires study, practice, community, and ongoing refinement.
 No one arrives at mastery; everyone is always on the journey.”